-This document also covers transparent ranging but only in selected sections.
-For transparent PN ranging, the uplink process can be exactly the same as in the regenerative ranging case.
-However, in transparent PN ranging the spacecraft does not attempt to correlate the ranging pattern; instead, it modulates the uplink ranging signal as received on board onto the downlink without further processing.
+This document also covers non-regenerative ranging but only in selected sections.

+For non-regenerative PN ranging, the uplink process can be exactly the same as inis similar to the regenerative ranging case.
+However, in non-regenerative PN ranging the spacecraft does not attempt to correlate the ranging pattern, instead, it modulates the uplink ranging signal as received onto the downlink without further processing.
 The ground station receiver demodulates the downlink and performs the PN ranging correlation in the same manner as for regenerative ranging.
-Because any uplink noise is re-modulated onto the downlink, transparent ranging accuracy will generally not be as good as with regenerative ranging; however, transparent ranging requires less complexity in the spacecraft transponder.
+Because any uplink noise is re-modulated onto the downlink, non-regenerative ranging accuracy will generally not be as good as with regenerative ranging; however, non-regenerative ranging requires less complexity in the spacecraft transponder.